EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 {% include figure.html url="" max-width="80%" file="/fig/2_MD-primer/lj_potential.png" alt="Lennard-Jones potential" %}

 To make sure there is no discontinuity at the cutoff point, we can shift the potential.
-This subtracts the value of the potential at the cutoff point (which should be very low) from the entire function, making the energy at the cuttoff equal to zero.
+This subtracts the value of the potential at the cutoff point (which should be very low) from the entire function, making the energy at the cutoff equal to zero.

 ```
 pair_modify shift yes